Together we are

 We partner with hundreds of local and

-global organizations to help the world read.
+global organizations to help readers build a better world.

 The Kenya National Library Service (KNLS) scaled digital reading to all 61 Kenyan public libraries with Worldreader’s support.
 KNLS has taken full ownership of the project since it was implemented, ensuring the sustainability and continued expansion of the project in the coming years.